ppalucki/owca/docs/extending.rst

 Note this method works great if there is no conflicting sub dependencies (Diamond dependency problem), because only one version will be available during runtime.
 In such case, you need to consolidate WCA and your component into single project (with common requirments) so that conflicts will be resolved during requirements gathering phase.
-You can check Platform Resource Manager `prm component <https://github.com/intel/platform-resource-manager/tree/master/prm>`_ as example of such approach.
+You can check Platform Resource Manager `prm component <https://github.com/intel/platform-resource-manager/tree/master/prm>`_ as an example of such approach.